caseyprovost/caseyprovostcom/_posts/2019-09-16-vuex-adventures-with-spraypaint.markdown

 Practically speaking it isn't a deal-breaker, but hopefully, in the next week or two, I will have some improvements to share.

-## Tip 2: Model-based Mutations With Vuex Require Some TLC
+## Model-based Mutations With Vuex Require Some TLC

 SprayPaint and Vuex are somewhat opposed in how they prefer to handle state.
 SprayPaint allows mutations on objects in place, but if that object is in a "store" then you have to make some alterations.
 Take this simple form component for example: